 Building a hospital is a complex task to do and especially operating rooms can be a challenge.
 The functionality of the room has to be ‘spotless’ as well as the cleanliness.
-In a lot of projects – both new buildings and renovations – modular operation rooms are used to secure a short, controlled and precise building process.
-Modular rooms are often of high quality, robust and have long durability.
+In a lot of projects – both new buildings and renovations – modular operation rooms are used to secure a short, controlled, and precise building process.
+Modular rooms are often of high quality, robust, and have long durability.

-There is however normally one disadvantage to modular solutions: all the surfaces in the room, including the floor, walls and ceiling, absorb very little sound and thus impact negatively on the sound environment!
+There is however normally one disadvantage to modular solutions: all the surfaces in the room, including the floor, walls, and ceiling, absorb very little sound and thus impact negatively on the sound environment!
 This is because the modules are constructed from glass and metal, which instead of contributing to a calm sound environment cause challenges with acoustics.

 Sundsvall Regional Hospital

 In Sweden, in Sundsvall Regional Hospital – a new surgical center was to be built since the existing department was opened in the mid-1970s.
-The premises were in disrepair and could not meet modern demands for accessibility, hygiene and working environment.
+The premises were in disrepair and could not meet modern demands for accessibility, hygiene, and a working environment.
 Many of the installations had also reached the end of their technical lifespan.
-Because of this knowledge a preliminary study was carried out in 2013 to draw up new proposals for a Surgical Centre that would allow premises to be updated and equipment brought up to a standard that would safeguard its performance for many years.
+Because of this knowledge, a preliminary study was carried out in 2013 to draw up new proposals for a Surgical Centre that would allow premises to be updated and equipment brought up to a standard that would safeguard its performance for many years.

-According to Swedish Standard 25268 the reverberation time in operating rooms should not exceed 0.6 seconds.
+According to Swedish Standard 25268, the reverberation time in operating rooms should not exceed 0.6 seconds.
 In bare form, without any further acoustic measures, the value for the modules is around 2.0 seconds (depending on room volume).
 It seemed as if the original construction of the module could not solve the acoustic challenges…

-A long tradition of research shows that multiple acoustic descriptors are necessary to secure good room acoustics in educational, office and healthcare facilities.
-Acoustic descriptors such as reverberation time (RT), Clarity (C50), Deutlichkeit/Definition (D50) and Room Gain (G) support low noise levels, good speech intelligibility and sufficient signal-to-noise ratios, but in a lot of standards and building codes we still see only reverberation time.
+A long tradition of research shows that multiple acoustic descriptors are necessary to secure good room acoustics in educational, office, and healthcare facilities.
+Acoustic descriptors such as reverberation time (RT), Clarity (C50), Deutlichkeit/Definition (D50), and Room Gain (G) support low noise levels, good speech intelligibility, and sufficient signal-to-noise ratios.
+But in a lot of standards and building codes, we still see only reverberation time.

 Including C50 and Room Gain